 This problem is, of course, not limited to anti-vaccers.
 Creationists love to do this by citing scientists who are also creationists.
 Dr. Raymond V. Damadian is one of the more famous examples because of his role in the development of MRI technology.
 The fact that he made important contributions to medical science does not, however, qualify him as an expert on evolutionary theory, and his views have absolutely no bearing on the legitimacy of evolution.

 Climate change deniers employ a similar strategy.
 The fraudulent Oregon Petition is a perfect example of this.
-It claimed to have accrued the signatures of over 31,000 scientists who disagreed with climate change, but a quick examination of the petition reveals that many signatures are not “scientists” by any reasonable definition (multiple signatures came from veterinarians, for example), and even among the actual scientists, many signatures came from totally unrelated fields like geology.
+It claimed to have accrued the signatures of over 31,000 scientists who disagreed with climate change, but a quick examination of the petition reveals that many signatures are not “scientists” by any reasonable definition (multiple signatures came from veterinarians, for example), and even among the actual scientists, many signatures came from totally unrelated fields.
 In fact, it appears that only 39 of the signatures came from actual climatologists!

 The point is simple: if you’re going to cite an authority, it needs to be someone who is actually an expert on the topic that is being discussed.
 Otherwise, you are committing a logical fallacy.